 - state & global data

 - view as list

-This document summarizes the discussion of a roundtable that took place at the Foundation in November 2010 examining the women, girls and gender equality principle of the U.S. Global Health Initiative (GHI).
-This principle, the first of seven core principles of the GHI, aims to sharpen the focus on women and girls across U.S. government global health efforts.
+This report examines how countries are responding to and implementing the women, girls, and gender equality principle of the U.S. Global Health Initiative (GHI).
+This principle, one of seven core principles of the GHI, aims to sharpen the focus on women and girls across U.S. government global health efforts.
 Based…